mkobetic/coin/README.md

 * no prefix commodities (i.e. $10)
 * stricter naming restrictions for commodities (no whitespace, etc) => no need to quote
 * commodity symbol directive - used for transaction and price imports
+* default directive - used to identify the default account commodity
 * no commodity inference => commodities.coin

 ### Account differences